dashpay/grovedbg/README.md

 </details>

 Each node in this acyclic graph represents an individual subtree within GroveDB.
 The parent-child relationships are displayed vertically, with subtrees appearing lower in the hierarchy indicating deeper levels within the HADS.
-Orange lines illustrate connections between parents and their respective children.

 These nodes consist of vertically split sections.

+__Orange__ lines illustrate connections between parents and their respective children.

+__Blue__ lines represent references, indicating that an item in one subtree is a reference to another item in a different subtree.
+Since this is not a parent-child relationship, arrows are used to make the connection more visually distinct.

 #### Controls